The Elusive Shoebill Stork Facts: Size, Habitat, Photos & Videos

 Physical Appearance of a Shoebill

-Shoebill stork are one of the tallest birds you will ever encounter during birding tours and extend between 43 and 55 inches (110 to 140 centimeters), and some have been discovered to grow until 152 centimeters.
+Shoebill storks are some of the tallest birds you will ever encounter during birding tours and extend between 43 and 55 inches (110 to 140 centimeters), and some have been discovered to grow to 152 centimeters.

 For body length (beak to tail), these stunning birds extend from 100 to 140 centimeters with a very remarkable wingspan of 230 to 260 centimeters.